qaree-infra/qaree-backend/README.md

 - [Next.js](https://nextjs.org/) - Next.js is an open-source web development framework created by the private company Vercel providing React-based web applications with server-side rendering and static website generation.

 ## Project Structure
+The backend has been separated into three services such as `reader`, `author`, and `admin`.

+Every service has this structure.
 ```
 ├── src
 |   ├── graphql